 Before being accepted as a potential adopting parent, you will be asked to undergo a psychosocial evaluation.

 Adopting a child from the “mixte” registry takes less time.
 If your application is accepted, a child who has been taken away from his family by the DYP will come to live with you.
-After a certain period of time, the DYP will evaluate the situation, and if the DYP feels it is in the best interest of the child, it will begin the adoption process for you.
+After a certain period of time, the DYP will evaluate the situation, and if the DYP feels it’s in the best interest of the child, it will begin the adoption process for you.

 The court ensures that all the requirements are met and that there is no request for the child’s return by one of the biological parents.
 If all the requirements have been met, the court makes a placement order.
 This order, which is normally valid until the final step of the adoption process, allows you to exercise parental authority over the child.

-The second step is the adoption itself.
-Normally, the child has to live with the adopting parent or parents for at least 6 months after a placement order before an adoption judgment can be made.
+Once the placement order has been made, the child normally has to live with you for at least six months before an adoption judgment can be made.
 In some cases, this time period can be reduced, but it can never be shorter than three months.
 After that, the adoption judgment can be rendered.

-At the hearing of the request for adoption, the court ensures that the adoption is really in the best interest of the child.
-If the placement was made on the DYP’s initiative, the court will also check whether the child has adapted well to the new situation.
+The second step is the actual adoption.
+In this stage, the court ensures that the adoption is really in the best interest of the child.
+If the placement was made on the DYP’s initiative, the court will also check whether the child has adapted well to their new situation.
 If not, the adoption will be refused.

 Adoption has very important consequences: it replaces the original parent-child bond called “filiation” with a new one.
 In all ways, the child becomes the child of the adopting parent (or parents).
 The adopting parent has the same rights and duties as a biological parent.
 For example, in case of separation, the adopting parent may have to pay child support for the adopted child.
 The biological parents no longer have any rights or obligations toward the child and vice-versa.

-If you adopt your spouse’s or partner’s child, the parent-child bond between your spouse or partner and the child remains intact.
-In all other cases, the parent-child bond between the biological parents and the adopted child ends.
-That means that the biological parents no longer have any rights or obligations toward the child and vice-versa.
+Of course, if you adopt your spouse’s or partner’s child, the parent-child bond between your spouse or partner and the child remains intact.
+Your spouse or partner will not lose any rights or obligations regarding the child and vice-versa.